R. Michael Brown is a web, broadcast, and print editor and journalist — AND a copywriter for marketing and advertising.

 “I specialize in making complex topics like technology easy to understand.“

-By: R. Michael Brown, Freelance Writer, Special to Icom-America News
+By: R. Michael Brown, Premium Ghostwriter, Special to Icom-America News

 The daylight reveals rooms made of solid concrete, ph-balanced and treated to match the patina of the surrounding cliffs and canyons.
 They are like square luxury caverns looking out at the Southwestern desert.